doryiii/mishabot/README.md

 # Mishabot: ESP32 Discord Image Bot

 A lightweight proof-of-concept Discord image bot written for the ESP32 using the ESP-IDF framework.
 It queries the Danbooru API for random images and posts them to Discord.
-It also has a fishing minigame with stats tracking.
+It also has a fishing minigame with stats tracking and a on-board "L"LM.

 ## Usage